tsgates/arch-wiki-markdown/wiki/Pacman_Tips.md

 Add the following examples, which work in both Bash and Zsh:

     # Pacman alias examples
-     alias pacupg='sudo pacman -Syu'        # Synchronize with repositories before upgrading packages that are out of date on the local system. alias pacin='sudo pacman -S'           # Install specific package(s) from the repositories alias pacins='sudo pacman -U'          # Install specific package not from the repositories but from a file alias pacre='sudo pacman -R'           # Remove the specified package(s), retaining its configuration(s) and required dependencies alias pacrem='sudo pacman -Rns'        # Remove the specified package(s), its configuration(s) and unneeded dependencies alias pacrep='pacman -Si'              # Display information about a given package in the repositories alias pacreps='pacman -Ss'             # Search for package(s) in the repositories alias pacloc='pacman -Qi'              # Display information about a given package in the local database alias paclocs='pacman -Qs'             # Search for package(s) in the local database
+    alias pacupg='sudo pacman -Syu'		# Synchronize with repositories and then upgrade packages that are out of date on the local system. alias pacin='sudo pacman -S'		# Install specific package(s) from the repositories alias pacins='sudo pacman -U'		# Install specific package not from the repositories but from a file alias pacre='sudo pacman -R'		# Remove the specified package(s), retaining its configuration(s) and required dependencies alias pacrem='sudo pacman -Rns'		# Remove the specified package(s), its configuration(s) and unneeded dependencies alias pacrep='pacman -Si'		# Display information about a given package in the repositories alias pacreps='pacman -Ss'		# Search for package(s) in the repositories alias pacloc='pacman -Qi'		# Display information about a given package in the local database alias paclocs='pacman -Qs'		# Search for package(s) in the local database alias paclo="pacman -Qdt"		# List all packages which are orphaned alias pacc="sudo pacman -Scc"		# Clean cache - delete all not currently installed package files alias paclf="pacman -Ql"		# List all files installed by a given package alias pacexpl="pacman -D --asexp"	# Mark one or more installed packages as explicitly installed alias pacimpl="pacman -D --asdep"	# Mark one or more installed packages as non explicitly installed

+    # '[r]emove [o]rphans' - recursively remove ALL orphaned packages
+    alias pacro="pacman -Qtdq > /dev/null && sudo pacman -Rns \$(pacman -Qtdq | sed -e ':a;N;$!ba;s/\n/ /g')"

     # Additional pacman alias examples
-     alias pacupd='sudo pacman -Sy && sudo abs'     # Update and refresh the local package and ABS databases against repositories alias pacinsd='sudo pacman -S --asdeps'        # Install given package(s) as dependencies of another package alias pacmir='sudo pacman -Syy'                # Force refresh of all package lists after updating /etc/pacman.d/mirrorlist
+    alias pacupd='sudo pacman -Sy && sudo abs'         # Update and refresh the local package and ABS databases against repositories alias pacinsd='sudo pacman -S --asdeps'            # Install given package(s) as dependencies alias pacmir='sudo pacman -Syy'                    # Force refresh of all package lists after updating /etc/pacman.d/mirrorlist

+The following commands could be useful, but also dangerous.
+Please, know perfectly what are you doing when you use them:

+    # dealing with the following message from pacman:
+    #
+    #     error: couldnt lock database: file exists
+    #     if you are sure a package manager is not already running, you can remove /var/lib/pacman/db.lck

+    alias pacunlock="sudo rm /var/lib/pacman/db.lck"   # Delete the lock file /var/lib/pacman/db.lck
+    alias paclock="sudo touch /var/lib/pacman/db.lck"  # Create the lock file /var/lib/pacman/db.lck

 Usage

 Perform the respective commands by simply typing the alias name.
-For example, to synchronize with repositories before upgrading packages that are out of date on the local system:
+For example, to synchronize with repositories and then upgrade packages that are out of date on the local system:

     $ pacupg